Answering the question how hard is it to become a pilot very much depends on the type of pilot you want to become.

 Earning your Instrument Rating is quite the step-up, as flying will now be determined by an aircraft’s instruments instead of the outside visual references.

 You can expect it to take a minimum of 40 hours to get your IR.
 Additionally, time will also need to be spent studying for the written exam.
+Many pilots choose to enroll in an online instrument rating course as it makes learning everything you need substantially easier.

 To be eligible for a commercial pilot license, 190-250 flight hours must be logged.
 Again, this varies depending on whether you enroll in Part 61 or Part 141 flight school, with the latter requiring fewer hours.